maniospas/Blombly/docs/syntax.md

 block(); // prints again
 ```

-Unsafe variables, like the above (we will later see how to make them thread-safe by
+The variable declaration above are unsafe (we will later see how to make them thread-safe)
-declaring their values as final or passing them as arguments)
-cannot be accessed anywhere in any other block.
-This lets blocks execute in parallel
+and cannot be accessed anywhere in any other block.
+Safety features let blocks execute in parallel
 threads.
 You can transfer values as keyword arguments like so:

 ```java